Skip to main content

 Troubleshooting the cloud browser

-If you see an error or a black screen when opening the cloud browser, try the following:
+If you see an error or a black screen when opening the cloud browser, try these steps:

-2. If that doesn’t help, click “Cancel” then open the cloud browser again.
+2. If that doesn’t help, click “Cancel” and then open the cloud browser again.

 3. Disable any ad blockers (for example, AdBlock) in your local browser — these can block the remote session window.

-If the cloud browser still doesn’t work, click “connect directly via GoLogin” and then follow the instructions on your screen.
+4. If the cloud browser still doesn’t work, click “Connect directly via GoLogin” and follow the instructions on your screen.

 Screenshot of the option to connect the LinkedIn account directly via GoLogin